ImJqm/inventory-management-system/README.md

 **Known Limitations**
 -------------------------------------------
-- Before compiling you must update the SRC_DIR variable in Inventry.java
+- Before compiling you must update the SRC_DIR variable in Inventory.java
 - Only works on Linux filesystems due to needing /tmp/

 **TODO**